avendesora/pythonbible/docs/source/technical_reference.rst

 BookGroup
 ---------

-``BookGroup`` is an ``Enum`` containing the default Bible book groupings

 .. py:class:: BookGroup

+    BookGroup is an ``Enum`` containing the default Bible book groupings

-    :name: The string identifier of the book group
+    :param name: the unique text identifier of the book group
+    :type name: str
-    :value: The integer value of the book group
+    :param value: the unique numerical identifier of the book group
+    :type value: int
-    :regular_expression: The regular expression used to find mentions of the book group when searching for references
+    :param regular_expression: the regular expression used to find mentions of the book group when searching for references
+    :type regular_expression: str
-    :books: The list of books included in the book group
+    :param books: the list of books included in the book group
+    :type books: List[str]

 .. csv-table:: Book Group Members
     :header: "Name", "Value", "Regular Expression", "Books"